-- q) provide mechanisms for receiving and settling complaints by members of the Schemes and Health Care facilities, Health Maintenance Organisations, Mutual Health Associations and Third Party Administrators. - S. 3 (b) of the NHIA Act, under the functions of the Authority, provides for the NHIA to ensure mandatory health insurance for every Nigerian and the country's legal residents.
+- approve, after consultation with Health Care Facilities and bodies representing them, capitation and other payment due to Health Care Facilities by Health Maintenance Organisations and Mutual Health Associations; - m) ensure that tariffs agreed with Health care facilities are reviewed on a three-yearly basis to the mutual satisfaction of Health Care Facilities, Health Maintenance Organsiations, Health Insurance Schemes and the Authority; - n) devise a mechanism for ensuring that the basic health care needs of indigents are adequately provided for; - o) in conjunction with states, devise a mechanism for ensuring that the basic health care needs of vulnerable persons are adequately provided for; - p) undertake on its own or in collaboration with relevant bodies a sustained public education on health insurance;n) - q) provide mechanisms for receiving and settling complaints by members of the Schemes and Health Care facilities, Health Maintenance Organisations, Mutual Health Associations and Third Party Administrators. - S. 3 (b) of the NHIA Act, under the functions of the Authority, provides for the NHIA to ensure mandatory health insurance for every Nigerian and the country's legal residents.
 This is further supported by S.14 (1) of the NHIA.
-On the other hand, S. 4 (2) of the EKHIS Law provides for compulsory coverage of all citizens of the state and its legal residents both in the formal and in the informal sector.
-This provides the 'spring board' for attaining UHC in Nigeria including Ekiti State.
-What needs to be done is the full implementation of the provisions of the NHIA Act at the federal level and the EKHIS Law in Ekiti State to facilitate the attainment of UHC. - S. 3 (c) of the NHIAAct provides for the NHIA to enforce the basic minimum package for health services for all Nigerian citizens across the various public and private health insurance schemes.
-One of the functions of the Scheme under S.10 (d) of EKHIS Law is the implementation of the minimum benefit package as defined under the NHA.
-This shows a concordance in both legislations as to the need for a defined basic minimum health package for citizens. - S. 13 (8) of the NHIA provides that, every state which has established a state health insurance or contributory scheme and which complies with the requirements of the Act shall be eligible to participate in the Basic Health Care Provision Fund as established under the NHA and its guidelines.
+On the other hand, S. 11 and S.12 of the ISHIL provide for compulsory coverage of all citizens of the state and its legal residents both in the formal and in the informal sector.
+This provides the 'spring board' for attaining UHC in Nigeria including Imo State.
+What needs to be done is the full implementation of the provisions of the NHIAAct at the federal level and the ISHIL in Imo State to facilitate the attainment of UHC. - S. 3 (c) of the NHIAAct provides for the NHIA to enforce the basic minimum package for health services for all Nigerian citizens across the various public and private health insurance schemes.
+One of the functions of the Agency under S.4 (d) of ISHIL is the coordination of the minimum benefit package as defined under the NHA.
+This shows a concordance in both legislations as to there being a need for a defined basic minimum health package for citizens. - S. 13 (8) of the NHIA provides that, every state which has established a state health insurance or contributory scheme and which complies with the requirements of the Act shall be eligible to participate in the Basic Health Care Provision Fund as established under the NHA and its guidelines.

-Under the NHA, the BHCPF serves as a conduit for the Basic Minimum Package for Health Care Services and also adds to the overall health sector financing.16 The BHCPF is like the Equity Fund of Ekiti State to be funded via: 1% of the CRF of the Federal Government; grants by international donor partners; and lastly, other funding sources.
-S. 15 (2) (d) of the EKHIS Law provides for an Equity Fund to be financed by not less than 1% of the CRF of the State.
+Under the NHA, the BHCPF serves as a conduit for the Basic Minimum Package for Health Care Services and also adds to the overall health sector financing.
+The BHCPF is like the equity fund of Imo State to be funded via: 1% of the CRF of the Federal Government; grants by international donor partners; and lastly, other funding sources.
+S. 19 (d) of the ISHIL provides for an Equity Fund to be financed by not less than 1% of the CRF of the State.

-7. STATUS UPDATE ON BHCPF AND PHC SERVICE DELIVERY IN EKITI STATE
+7. STATUS UPDATE ON BHCPF AND PHC SERVICE DELIVERY IN IMO STATE